otto-de-legacy/tesla-cachefile/README.md

 From version `0.0.5` tesla-cachefile needs version `0.1.4` or later of tesla-zookeeper-observer

+Version `0.1.2` changes:

+   * added the possibility to cleanup hdfs-generations: `(cleanup-generations [self])`.
+     To make it work, you have to define a property called `your.name.nr.gens.to.keep` which specifies the number of generations with success-files to keep.
+     The delete is executed for the path you have specified by `your.name.toplevel.path` with the corresponding generations injected e.g. `hdfs://namenode:1234/foo/bar/000001/subfolder`

 Version `0.1.0` has some major changes:

    * a folder is now configured by the property `your.name.toplevel.path` (`{ZK_NAMENODE}` and `{GENERATION}` can be used)